dna-seq/dna-seq/README.md

 Example JSONs
 ------------
 Example json inputs are provided with the parameters that I used to process my own genome.
-In the examples I had the following structure (feel free to modify it according to locations of your files):
+In the examples I had the following structure.
+This structure is the same as in ./data subfolder of this repo, feel free to modify it according to locations of your files:
 * /data/gwas/anton - person's folder with:
 * /data/gwas/anton/fastq - INPUT folder
 * REFERENCE genome (downloaded from latest Ensembl release):
-    * /data/gwas/homo_sapiens_ensembl_102/Homo_sapiens.GRCh38.dna.primary_assembly.fa
-    * /data/gwas/homo_sapiens_ensembl_102/Homo_sapiens.GRCh38.dna.primary_assembly.fa.fai
+    * /data/ensembl/102/species/homo_sapiens/Homo_sapiens.GRCh38.dna.primary_assembly.fa
-    * /data/gwas/homo_sapiens_ensembl_102/Homo_sapiens.GRCh38.dna.primary_assembly.dict
+    * /data/ensembl/102/species/homo_sapiens/Homo_sapiens.GRCh38.dna.primary_assembly.fa.fai
 * OUTPUT folders created by the pipeline (no need to create them yourself)!:
     * /data/gwas/anton/aligned - output of aligned data
     * /data/gwas/anton/variants - output for variants